jenniferngp/iPSC_PPC_eQTL_Project/README.md

 - This script shows how to perform LiftOver from hg38 -> hg19 for GTEx v8 eQTLs.

 ### finemap.R
-- This script shows how to fine-map eQTL and GWAS signals using p-values, MAF, and N as input.
+- This script shows how to fine-map eQTL and GWAS signals using p-values, MAF, and N as input. finemap.abf (from coloc) can only finemap one signal at a time.

 ### eqtl_networks.R
 - This script shows how to identify eQTL modules using colocalized eQTL pairs as input.
 We performed the community clustering by chromosome to increase sensitivity.